UoB-CSA/setup-guides/go-install/windows.md

 5. Verify your installation with the command `go version`.
 The version **will be `1.17.13`**.

-INSTALL A FILE EXPLORER, A TEXT EDITOR AND A WEB BROWSER AND
+INSTALL A FILE EXPLORER, A TEXT EDITOR AND A WEB BROWSER
 -------------------------------------------

 *   File explorer: In an Ubuntu terminal, run `sudo apt install nautilus -y`
 *   Text editor: In an Ubuntu terminal, run `sudo apt install gnome-text-editor -y`
+    - If that doesn't work, run `sudo apt install gedit -y`
 *   Web browser: In an Ubuntu terminal, run `sudo apt-get install firefox -y`

 INSTALL GOLAND (OR INTELLIJ ULTIMATE)